-The oxygen sensor (O2 sensor) is a small but vital component in your car's engine management system.
-Whether you drive a precision-engineered German car (BMW, Mercedes) or a reliable Japanese/American model (Toyota, Honda, Ford), this sensor monitors the amount of unburned oxygen in the exhaust.
-It provides critical data to the ECU (Engine Control Unit) to maintain the ideal air-fuel ratio.
+The oxygen sensor (O2 sensor) is a small but incredibly vital component in your car's engine management system.
+Whether you drive a precision-engineered BMW or a reliable Honda, this sensor works silently behind the scenes.

-1. A Persistent Check Engine Light (and Common Error Codes)
+1. A Persistent Check Engine Light (CEL)

 -